hapramp/go.read/src/pages/blog/2020-07-20-6-ways-to-be-a-more-productive-artist.md

 The best way to be a more efficient artist is knowing that you can’t spend too much time trying to perfect a piece of art.
 When you have created something good and you’ve spent a significant amount of time on it, wrap it up and relax.

 The standards of productivity are different for different artists.
 No two artists are the same.
 You need to find the level that suits you and does not take love away from art.
-It's great to want to become a more productive artist, but always remember why you started out.
+For an artist at the beginning of their journey, productivity may be defined by the speed at which they learn how to paint.
+While for a well-established artist productivity may come attached with some monetary value.It's great to want to become a more productive artist, but always remember why you started out.
 When you find what works best for you and keep practicing that, you will become a more efficient artist.
 Whatever be your way, remember to share your work and progress with your community.
 The best way to do this is by sharing your work on online platforms like GoSocial, Pinterest, and Instagram.
 Connect with art enthusiasts or share your work with other artists of your genre.
 These platforms will help you get the visibility that you are striving tirelessly for.